f1sales/development-wiki/Conference-Notes/sao-paulo-aws-summit.md

 - EC2 global view to see where your resources are allocated and consuming computing.
 - Step functions to automate internal processes, combine manual and automated tasks ex: User validation, onboardings etc..
-- Diversify when using sport instances, use different regions and sizes.
+- Diversify when using spot instances, use different regions and sizes.
 - Spot instances are good for jobs type of processes, we can integrate on with SidekiqWorkers
 - EKS helps manage K8S machines, making easier to keep your cluster healthy
 - [Single table design with DynamoDB can help scale and improve performance](https://aws.amazon.com/blogs/compute/creating-a-single-table-design-with-amazon-dynamodb/)